Texting Leads to $7 Million Dollar Verdict

 Attorney Dixon, with the help of the accident reconstructionist, also examined the physical evidence left behind at the scene, including tire marks and fluid trails made after the defendant struck Teressa.
 This physical evidence supported the conclusion that the defendant did not brake until after he struck Teressa.

 Suspicious about why the defendant was not paying attention, Attorney Dixon subpoenaed his cell phone records.
-These records showed that the Defendant had sent and received more than 250 text messages in the two-hour drive leading up to the violent collision.
+These records showed that Defendant had sent and received more than 250 text messages in the two-hour drive leading up to the violent collision.
 Further investigation showed that the defendant was furiously texting his former fiancee, as the two were fighting with words.
 Cell phone records establishing the times the texts were sent, combined with an eyewitness account of the time the collision occurred, proved that the defendant was texting when he struck Teressa.

 Verdict